mriise/smol-base-x/README.md

 This requires a nightly compiler to use the array API.

-Features used:
+Features used under the 'unstable' flag:
 * const_fn_floating_point_arithmetic
-* generic_const_exprs (under the 'unstable' flag since it is still incomplete)
+* generic_const_exprs

 Implementing a new Alphabet is rather simple:
 ```rust